Students building science exhibits guided by STEAM professionals

 Jesse joined Spark as a volunteer in November 2019 as a mentor to students with their prototyping design projects.
 He truly believes that STEM is crucial to today’s youth and an advocate to introducing more exposure to STEM related learning activities to all age groups.
 One of the mains reasons for him to begin volunteering in the Spark DIY Science Centre project was to share his knowledge in mechanical engineering design concepts and help students harness their creativity.

-Students will work in groups of up to 3 to write a proposal for their project.
+Using their new brainstorming techniques, students will work in groups, of up to 3, to invent an exhibit and write a proposal for review.
 These proposals will be submitted to Spark staff for review through Google Docs, and once the feedback has been provided, students can proceed with building their prototypes.
-Spark staff can also be contacted via video call during office hours, or asynchronously through an online chat group or email.
-If students are in their classrooms, in-person peer feedback sessions will be encouraged.

-The building of prototypes will occur over a time period of a several weeks, with students and/or teachers acquiring materials on their own.
-Because the building phase involves continuous feedback, there will be scheduled check-ins and live events with Spark staff and mentors/experts throughout the process.
-Students can share their progress on class- or school-specific Flipgrids.
-There is also an opportunity for Spark staff to present specific challenges or progress reports, either presented on Flipgrid or video calls.
+The building of prototype exhibits will occur over a time period of a several weeks, with students and/or teachers acquiring materials on their own.
+The building phase involves continuous feedback, through scheduled in-class feedback sessions with Spark staff and mentors from the community.
+In-class visits will be dependent on school COVID-19 protocols.

 Teachers are encouraged to organize a Celebration of Learning at their schools to give students the opportunity to showcase their prototype exhibits with other classes.